Overview

 Visual Reasoning

-• MMMU (MultiModal MultiTask Understanding): Tests models’ ability to understand and generate responses based on both visual and textual stimuli.
-Introduced in the paper [Title not available].
+• MMMU (Massive Multi-discipline Multimodal Understanding): Tests models’ ability to understand and generate responses based on both visual and textual stimuli.

 Video Understanding